FBI accuses man with white supremacist ties of terror attack on Amtrak

-An armed Missouri man arrested for pulling the emergency brake on an Amtrak train in October is allegedly a white supremacist who now faces a terrorism charge, according to newly unsealed court papers.
+An armed Missouri man arrested for pulling the emergency brake on an Amtrak train in rural western Nebraska is allegedly a white supremacist who now faces a terrorism charge, according to newly unsealed court papers.

 Taylor Michael Wilson, 26, belongs to a neo-Nazi group, traveled to Charlottesville for alt-right rallies, and talked about "killing black people," his cousin told FBI agents, according to the affidavit filed in federal court.